Autumn is full of natural resources for fun and we love conkers!

 Could you handle it?
 One is never enough unless it’s as big as your head!
 So that’s what we did.
 It was quite tricky to make but easy to devour.

-We brushed ice cream wafers with water to make them slightly soft and moulded them to a greased bowl (times 2) and then left them in a warm place to dry back out.
-We then carefully removed the two halves from the bowls and covered with melted chocolate.
+We brushed ice cream wafers with water to make them slightly soft and then moulded them to a greased bowl (times 2) and then left them in a warm place to dry back out.
+We then carefully removed the two halves from the bowls and covered them with melted chocolate.

 Before they’d completely set we sprinkled the outside with hazelnuts and returned to the fridge.
 We then filled the inside of the two halves with hazelnuts and a jar of chocolate spread.
 We used a little more melted chocolate to seal the two halves together.